abhishekshah25/BuzzIn/README.md

 3. User Profiles: Each user has a profile page displaying their information, posts, and followers/following.
 4. Search Functionality: Users can search for other users, posts, or topics using the search feature.
 5. Real-time Updates: The application provides real-time updates for new posts, likes, comments, and follows using WebSocket connections.

+Architecture:-

+Frontend (React)

+Key Features:

+1. React Components - Modular components are used to structure the user interface and manage state.
+2. React Router - Navigation within the application is handled using React Router for seamless page transitions.
+3. Axios - Axios is utilized for making HTTP requests to the backend API endpoints.

+Backend (MirageJS)

+Key Features:

+1. Routes and Controllers - MirageJS provides a way to define routes and controllers to handle HTTP requests.
+2. Data Models - MirageJS allows us to define data models and seed the mock database with sample data for testing purposes.
+3. Middleware - Middleware functions can be implemented to intercept and modify requests and responses.

+Deployment (Vercel)

+Key Features:

+1. Automatic Deployments - Changes pushed to the GitHub repository trigger automatic deployments on Vercel, ensuring the latest version of the application is always live.
+2. Environment Variables - Vercel supports environment variables for configuring application settings and API endpoints.
+3. Custom Domains - Custom domains can be configured to point to the deployed application for a branded experience.